 Today, digital innovations have sparked a transformation in the rules of customer engagement, a new age of customer service being driven by the customers, themselves.
 To continue successfully serving, acquiring and keeping customers, companies need a fresh approach in order to develop and maintain the efficiency of their digital customer service, one that drives brand loyalty with happy, satisfied customers who keep coming back.

-In fact, according to the 2016 Microsoft State of Global Customer Service Report1, 97% of global consumers say customer service is important in their choice of, and loyalty to a brand.
+In fact, according to the 2016 Microsoft State of Global Customer Service Report1, 97% of global consumers say digital customer service is important in their choice of, and loyalty to a brand.
 However, when the companies don’t properly optimize the efficiency of their customer service, they risk losing big.
 Here are five keys in 2017 to digital customer service efficiency:

 Understanding the UX-CX Connection